SUNY Distinguished Professor of Epidemiology and Environmental Health

 Freudenheim also studies connections between exposure to carcinogens early in life and cancer in adulthood.
 She has led interdisciplinary teams working to better understand the causes of breast cancer by examining genetic factors and other molecular markers of exposure.

 Freudenheim serves as chair of the Molecular Epidemiology Group of the American Association for Cancer Research.
-She is also an adjunct professor of oncology at Roswell Park Cancer Institute and an affiliated scientist at UB’s Research Institute on Addictions.
+She is also adjunct professor of oncology at Roswell Park Comprehensive Cancer Center and affiliated scientist at UB's Clinical and Research Institute on Addictions.

 Jo L. Freudenheim, PhD

 SUNY Distinguished Professor of Epidemiology and Environmental Health, University at Buffalo School of Public Health and Health Professions

 Affiliated Scientist, University at Buffalo Clinical and Research Institute on Addictions